microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### Request Parameters

-Request parameters include the request path, query, version, and method.
+Request parameters include the request path, query, HTTP version, and method.
 In code these are represented by the [RequestParametersTransformContext](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.RequestParametersTransformContext) object and processed by implementations of the abstract class [RequestParametersTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.RequestParametersTransform).

 Notes:
 - The proxy request scheme (http/https), authority, and path base, are taken from the destination server address (`https://localhost:10001/Path/Base` in the example above) and cannot be modified by transforms.